Intelligent Routing

 Network-layer Steering

-- Private network traffic flows over a service tunnel
+- Private network traffic flows over a Service Tunnel

-- Specified tunnel domains & CIDRs also flow over a service tunnel
+- Specified tunnel domains & CIDRs also flow over a Service Tunnel

-- Published services utilize TLS encryption and are routed over the public internet to your organization’s Banyan Edge
+- Published services utilize TLS encryption and are routed over the public internet to your organization’s Edge

 - All other traffic flows over the public internet to its destination